fanyuandeng/TrackATruck/README.md

 2. data.rar: the test data, including 400 1-Hz trajectories of heavy-duty trucks (>= 25 ton) with MOVES Opmodes (Bin).
 The unit of Speed is meter per second.
 3. er.csv: test emission rates data.
 It is used to map the MOVES Opmodes to the pollutant emission rates (NOx and PM2.5).
 4. Binfreq: test HDT trajectories with MOVES Opmodes.
 It is used to calculated the simulated Opmodes for the test data (in data.rar).
-5. source data file.xlsx: the supporting data for the article "A Big data Approach to Improving the Vehicle Emission Inventory in China".
+5. source data file.xlsx: the supporting data for the article "A Big Data Approach to Improving the Vehicle Emission Inventory in China".

 # Running the demo step-by-step (TrackATruck_submit.R)
 We recommend that user's device meets the following system requirements.
 User can run the codes by following steps.